AG says possible appeal by Reams could be 'fatal' to removal actionBy JAMES A. KIMBLE

-Rockingham County Attorney James Reams wants the state Supreme Court to decide whether past allegations against him can be dismissed in his upcoming removal trial.
-(JAMES A. KIMBLE/FILE PHOTO)
+BRENTWOOD — Rockingham County Attorney James Reams wants the state Supreme Court to consider whether his alleged misconduct can be dismissed because it occurred during prior terms of office.

 Superior Court Judge Richard McNamara, who is presiding over the removal proceedings, will be left to decide whether Reams can solicit a decision from the state’s highest court.